skellis46/slipbox/artistic research and ecosystems.md

 ## The _when_ of practice research: ab ovo and post hoc

 Here is a continuum for _when_ an artistic process or activity somehow connected to the academy is framed, described and/or disseminated as practice research.

+add image here.

 At one end of the continuum are artistic projects that start and finish as practice research.
 These are _ab ovo_: literally meaning “from the egg” or from the beginning.[@noauthor-2021-ovo] At the other end are artistics projects that are not framed as practice research until or after they are presented or finished.
 These are _post hoc_ "occurring after the event [or] done with hindsight".[@noauthor-2022-post]

-add image here.

-The continuum reveals nothing of the quantity or quality of the researchfulness of an artistic process.
+The continuum reveals nothing of the quantity or quality of the researchfulness of an artistic process or activity.
 There are many examples of deeply researchful artistic projects (inside and outside of the academy) that are either never framed as practice research, or only framed post hoc when required.
 Likewise, but perhaps less commonly, there can be ab ovo practice research that is devoid of researchful practice.
 The continuum above refers only to _when_ the framing as practice research occurs.

-Anecdotally, ab ovo practice research is rare, and even projects initiated as practice research are complicated by the profoundly ad hoc nature of artistic practices and art making (I will come back to this point).
+Anecdotally, ab ovo practice research is rare, and even projects initiated as practice research are complicated by the profoundly ad hoc nature of artistic practices and art making (which I discuss in the next section on p.xx).
 Practice research PhDs are likely the most common form of ab ovo practice research, in which a PhD candidate claims the method or approach from the start of their doctoral studies, even if they are not experienced in working with and through the approach.
-Part of the process of doing a practice research PhD usually involves the artist-student coming to understand what a practice research PhD entails, and how it is distinct from simply making a work of art.
-Through difficult first-hand experience they come to understand practice research's pitfalls, contexts, possibilities, framings, principles and codes.
+The process of doing a practice research PhD usually involves the artist-student coming to understand what a practice research PhD entails, and how it is distinct from simply making a work of art.
+Through difficult first-hand experience they come to understand practice research's pitfalls, contexts, possibilities, framings, principles and even codes.

-**am I making teleology based argument here? that ad hoc nature of artistic practice renders ab ovo a bit useless?
-(Was it Bridle who mentioend something like this?**)

 Artistic work that is framed post hoc as practice research is as common as ab ovo is rare.
 For example, I have submitted 12 research outputs across three UK research assessment processes in 2008, 2014 and 2021.
 Of these, 11 were practice research, and of these eleven, 10 were framed as practice research post hoc.
-The exception was _Indelible_[@ellis-2003-indelible] for RAE2008 -- an adaptation of my PhD research that was as ab ovo as it could be (given I started having never heard of the term practice-led research).[^maybe]
+The exception was _Indelible_[@ellis-2003-indelible] for RAE2008 -- an adaptation of my PhD research that was as ab ovo as it could be (despite not having heard of the term practice-led research when I started the process).[^maybe]

-another example: At the Centre for Dance Research here at Coventry University, we submitted 16xx practice research outputs to REF2021.
+Here at the Centre for Dance Research, Coventry University, we submitted 17 practice research outputs to REF2021.
 All of these submissions were artistic works framed as practice research post hoc.

-I content that the majority of practice research outputs submitted to REF in the UK will have been framed as practice research post hoc.
-These are artistic projects effectively retrofitted as practice research.
-The artists involved will have varying degrees of experience and understanding of practice research, and the ideal scenario is that the artist understands practice research first hand, but holds off framing their work as practice research until after it is presented, exhibited and/or shared.
-In doing so, their artistic processes are not emcumbered with the labels and structures of practice research ab ovo.
+It is my suspicion, therefore, that the majority of practice research outputs submitted to REF in the UK will have been framed as practice research post hoc.
+The artists involved will have had varying degrees of experience and understanding of practice research, and the ideal scenario is that the artist understood practice research first hand, but held off framing their work as practice research until after it was presented, exhibited and/or shared.
+Holding off this framing would have prevented their artistic processes and activities from being encumbered with the labels and structures of practice research ab ovo.
 Why encumbered?
 To understand that, we must enter the mangle of ad hoc practices.

 ## entering the mangle of ad hoc practices

-[@pickering-1995-mangle]
-- introduce his thinking (emergent and posthumanist analysis of practice p.198)

-- note here that in [[Burrows - Writing Dance]] he describes a muddy field, the nature of practice and his entire description of Rewriting process is pretty much essential: [[Burrows - Writing Dance#^952415]]

-In an informal team conversation, colleague Jonathan Burrows ..

-use the word "pure" for ab ovo?
-That in reality dealing with huge range of diverse ad hoc processes (artistic methods) with as many distinct practices (which might be able to be broadly categorised in an unhelpful way)

-- noting that this is more serving artistic audiences (does this happen in PhDs?) -- focus on quality of the art work.
+In _The Mangle of Practice_ (1995) Andrew Pickering describes the practice and culture of science as "performative"[@pickering-1995-mangle p.7]; an unpredictable "dance of agency"[@pickering-1995-mangle p.21] in which the mangle represents a "dialectic of resistance and accommodation".[@pickering-1995-mangle pp.22-23].

+Pickering's analysis is important in science as it draws together divergent understandings of objectivity; between Pickering's "emergent and posthumanist"[@pickering-1995-mangle p.198] mangle of practice, and more traditional "humanist rules of mental hygiene"[@pickering-1995-mangle p.198] in which scientists avoid ad hoc modifications and create only falsifiable theories.
+But in artistic practices is not the mangle of practice a given?

+When I mentioned the messiness of artistic practice during an informal C-DaRE team conversation late in 2022, my colleague Jonathan Burrows simply asked, "Isn't that self-evident?"[@burrows-2022-selfevident] In Burrows' book _Writing Dance_[@burrows-2022-writing] his poetic description of the development of the performance work _Rewriting_[@burrows-2019-rewriting] conveys the essentially unforseeable fragments, misteps, surprises, accidents and practices of the project.
+The writing gives the sense that it is vaguely extraordinary that the work was ever ready to present.
+From the outside, the making of _Rewriting_ seems almost entirely unplanned, or merely vagule planned at the start.
+With respect to making plans in practice, Pickering  quotes the anthropologist of science Lucy Suchman who writes:

+> Plans are best viewed as a weak resource for what is primarily ad hoc activity ...
+Stated in advance, plans are necessarily vague, insofar as they must accommodate the unforeseeable contingencies of particular situations.[Suchman, _Plans and Situated Actions_ 1987 p.ix, in @pickering-1995-mangle p.21 (footnote 34)]

-I've long liked the word _ad hoc_.
-It means makeshift, emergency, improvised, impromptu and expedient.
-As a transitive verb it is to "practise or create by using ad hoc measures, typically without recourse to method, policy, etc.; to assemble or organize chaotically" [@noauthor-2021-ad].
-The definition makes me wonder what it might be like to be rigorously ad hoc, or methodically ad hoc.
-That part of the mangle of practice is its ad hoc-ness. (see note 34 on p.21 of Pickering - Suchman).
-Also Pickering on mental hygiene (and Popper etc) on p.198 -- fantastic.
-This is a 'thing' for science to admit, but less so in the arts. is the mangle of practice self-evident? the ad hoc-ness of messy process? "self-evident" - Burrows (15 Dec 2022, personal comms)
+Something _ad hoc_ is makeshift; an emergency; it is improvised, impromptu and expedient.
+As a transitive verb it is to "practise or create by using ad hoc measures, typically without recourse to method, policy, etc.; to assemble or organize chaotically".[@noauthor-2021-ad]

-> Consequently, guiding intuitions and chance inspirations are just as important for the motivation and dynamism of research as methodological prescriptions and discursive justifications. [@borgdorff-2012-conflict p.162]

-### brief case study of ad hoc artistic work: Children of the Soil

-- occur at different stages and in varying degrees
-- not possible to go into all of it
-- select clear examples, but also examples where the organisation falls over
-- pre pre-production (lots of testing), pre-production, production (making), post-production (making), post post-production

-The conditions for making the video work were an artistic residency in Italy in which the expectation was that I would create art (even though they used the language of research -- very common in the arts world now).
-My role was clear and I undertook that role seriously.

-- add link.
-Not necessary to watch it.
+To work in an ad hoc manner in artistic practice -- as it is in science -- is a feature not a bug.
+Ad hocness in artistic practice is elemental regardless of _when_ (or if) we decide to frame artistic activity as practice research.
+Yet this mangle of uncertainty, contingency and intuition makes it startingly pragmatic to delay and delay the post hoc labour of reframing the artistic activity as practice research.
+Perhaps even in what is ostensibly an ab ovo practice research project, the unforseeable nature of ad hoc practices, insights, adaptations and steps and missteps ought to force/encourage the artist to hold off as long as possible from making research-oriented claims about their artistic activity.
+Burrows describes "an alternative picture of research that is a reality for many of us":[@burrows-2022-writing p.29]

+> in which intuition is the heart of creative practice and requires us to set off without a map into an unknown territory, intelligently, our eyes open, scouring the horizon for clues, with not a written proposal in sight and no assessment procedure possible.[@burrows-2022-writing p.29]

+That moment though -- of _when_ -- is important: that moment when one decides to make claims about the research-ful nature of their artistic practice.
+It is a moment in which the _practice_ of practice research bifurcates between the work that the artistic activity does as art, and the work that it does as research through its framing as such.
+This bifurcation is both pragamatic and epistemic.
+It is pragmatic in how it recognises the different audiences for artistic work and artistic work framed as practice research.
+It is epistemic in how the two paths distinctly confront the nature of coming-to-know.

+## bifurcation: the artistic work and the framing as research

 Implications of the ad hoc nature: for rigour (can be rigorously ad hoc), the nature of the framing, key thing is that is tendrical.
 Multiple surfaces, many many possibilities to frame as research.
 Serving needs of the profession. epistemic Bifurcatation here.
 The artistic work (or practice, process, artifacts), and how it serves research community (through being framed as practice research)

 "artistic research addresses itself both to the academic forum and to the forum of the arts"[@borgdorff-2012-conflict p.167] "directed first of all to the art world"

-## the artistic work
+> Consequently, guiding intuitions and chance inspirations are just as important for the motivation and dynamism of research as methodological prescriptions and discursive justifications. [@borgdorff-2012-conflict p.162]

+noting also that JB makes distinction between practice and art:

+> and that he'd forgotten the slow doing by which [Mette Edvardsen] had arrived – a slow doing she describes as being 'the dust that accumulates through the working'.

+> Chrysa Parkinson, whose work has focused particularly on practice, read what I'd written and wrote in the margin that she agreed practice is not an art object, but that nevertheless you art when you practice.
+She said, 'It's something about how the materials you practise with start to teach you.
+It's not just you digging, it's the soil getting dug.
+It's the trowel or shovel talking back to your hand.
+Smell of the soil.
+Maybe the soil is urgent.
+You do the allotment every day because otherwise something will die, or not grow, or grow too much.'[@burrows-2022-writing p.24]

+> ...
+I write a note on my phone saying 'practice is a ghost-like activity', by which I think I mean that this doing which is not yet art is inhabited always by the ghost of other work, which points insistently towards what might slip over into art.[@burrows-2022-writing p.25]

+use the word "pure" for ab ovo?
+That in reality dealing with huge range of diverse ad hoc processes (artistic methods) with as many distinct practices (which might be able to be broadly categorised in an unhelpful way)

 > In the context of artistic research, artworks are the generators of that which we do not yet know.
 They thereby invite us to think.
 Artistic research is the articulation of this unfinished thinking.[@borgdorff-2012-conflict p.194]